-Visit the New Students Getting Started web page (go.ecu.edu/itcs/new-students) for a comprehensive list of resources, policies and guidelines available to new ECU students.
+Visit the New Students Getting Started web page (https://go.ecu.edu/itcs/new-students) for a comprehensive list of resources, policies and guidelines available to new ECU students.

-Students can check their ECU Office 365 e-mail at mymail.ecu.edu.
-Office 365 provides an official ECU e-mail account with calendar and contacts; up to five licenses for Microsoft Office 2016 (Mac or PC); Office apps for mobile devices (Android, iOS, Windows); and OneDrive for Business cloud storage that includes Office Online.
-More information is available at http://go.ecu.edu/office365.
-All enrolled ECU students are also eligible for upgrades for Microsoft Windows (http://go.ecu.edu/itcs/microsoft-students) at no cost.
-Upon graduation, East Carolina students are provided a lifetime e-mail address that shows graduates’ affinity to their alma mater.
+Students can check their ECU Office 365 e-mail at http://mymail.ecu.edu.
+Office 365 provides an official ECU e-mail account with calendar and contacts; up to five licenses for Microsoft Office; Office Online apps for mobile devices (Android, iOS, Windows); and OneDrive for cloud storage.
+Additional information is available at https://go.ecu.edu/itcs/office-365.
+All enrolled ECU students are also eligible for upgrades for Microsoft Windows at no cost (https://go.ecu.edu/itcs/microsoft-students).
+Upon graduation, East Carolina students are provided a lifetime email address that shows the graduates’ affinity to their alma mater.

 Students have two options for file storage: OneDrive and Piratedrive.
 OneDrive is included in the Microsoft Office 365 suite and is approved for storing coursework, project files, shared documents, and collaboration.
 Piratedrive is an online storage folder created for each student, faculty, and staff.
 Each folder is password-protected, secure and backed up nightly.
 Students have 125GB of space to store course assignments, videos, photos, and more.
 On-campus users access their personal Piratedrive through “My Computer” if they are logged in to the Intra domain.
 It is labeled as the “U” drive.
 Personal Piratedrive folders are accessible off campus through Pirate Port or through a Virtual Private Network (VPN) connection.

-ECU’s Pirate Port Web portal (pirateport.ecu.edu/portal) allows students to review financial aid information, register for courses, and look up grades online.
+ECU’s Pirate Port Web portal (https://pirateport.ecu.edu/) allows students to review financial aid information, register for courses, and look up grades online.

 ITCS provides a suite of educational technologies to support teaching and learning in both online and face-to-face courses.
 ITCS supports the Canvas learning management system that enables students to access course content, check grades, post to discussion forums, view important class announcements, read and download assignments, upload content, and more.
 Updates, resources, and tutorials for Canvas are accessible from the Canvas login page: http://canvas.ecu.edu.

-Mediasite, a lecture-capture system, is available to meet campus needs and is integrated with to record on-screen activity, audio, and video.
-The Mediasite Desktop Recorder (MDR) can be used in or outside of the classroom and recordings are easily accessed within Canvas or through a shared course catalog.
-With more than 400 technology-enhanced classrooms on campus, many faculty record their lectures and share recordings through Canvas to provide access to content anytime, anywhere.
-Many of the technology-enhanced classrooms are equipped with Mediasite lecture capture systems.
-Webex Cloud serves as another feature-rich web conferencing tool for ECU students and faculty.
-Webex Cloud allows for Outlook scheduling, desktop sharing, audio or video calling, personal meeting rooms, mobile meeting hosting, Microsoft Office integration, and browser integration for Internet Explorer, Chrome and Firefox.
-Mediasite automatically optimizes content to suit the available screen size and provide the best experience on iOS, Android, and Windows Surface devices.
-Canvas provides access to course content through mobile apps.
+Mediasite, the campus lecture-capture system, is available to record on-screen activity, audio, and video within classrooms.
+In addition, Mediasite Mosaic and Canvas Studio can be used in or outside of the classroom and recordings are easily accessed within Canvas or through a shared course catalog.
+Mediasite automatically optimizes content to suit the available screen size and provide the best experience on iOS, Android, macOS, and Windows devices.
+With more than 400 technology-enhanced classrooms on campus, faculty often record their lectures and share recordings through Canvas to provide access to content anytime, anywhere.
+Webex and Teams serve as other feature-rich video conferencing tools for ECU students and faculty.
+Webex and Teams allows for Outlook scheduling, desktop sharing, audio or video calling, personal meeting rooms, mobile meeting hosting, Microsoft Office integration, and browser integration for Internet Explorer, Chrome, and Firefox.
+In addition, Canvas provides access to course content through mobile apps

-It’s easy to learn new technologies through our many training opportunities.
-Sign up with Microsoft Imagine Academy and choose modules to learn Microsoft Office, Windows and more, while free SAS training prepares users for statistical research.
-ECU students also have access to http://www.linkedin.com/learning, an online library of instructional videos teaching the latest software tools and skills, via the Web, Canvas, or the mobile app.
-More information is available at http://go.ecu.edu/linkedin.
+ECU students also have access to free training through LinkedIn Learning, an online library of instructional videos teaching the latest software tools and skills, via the Web, Canvas, or the mobile app.
+Additional information is available at https://go.ecu.edu/linkedin.